arijarman/insta-message-sorter/README.md

 - **Chat Bubble Styling**: Converts plain HTML into a chat-bubble style format for enhanced readability.
 - **Timezone Conversion**: Changes the timezone from Alaska Time to your local timezone.
 - **Merge Multiple Files**: Merges all `messages.html` files into a single, sorted, and edited chat-themed HTML.
-- **Breaking Large HTML**: This tool has also ability to break htmls into multiple HTMLs.[Link of Parting HTML](https://github.com/arijarman/insta-message-sorter/blob/main/parting_html.py)
+- **Breaking Large HTML**: This tool has also ability to break large HTML into multiple HTMLs.
 ## 🚀 Installation Guide

 Follow these steps to set up the project on your local machine.